iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 > $$

 **Observations**:

 This is the optimality conditions for the min cost network flow, however, this is not on the residual graph.

+**Proof**:
+skipped.
+Vist basic algorithm for network flow for more background for the optimality conditions on the original graph.

 ---
 ### **Computing the Node Potentials and Flows**